galtproject/galtproject-docs/en/contracts/applications/NewOracleManager.md

     // MODIFIERS

     // An applicant submits a new application, providing his name, a list of IPFS document hashses
-    // and a list of roles he applying for function submit(bytes32 _name, bytes32[] _documents, bytes32[] _roles);
+    // and a list of oracle types he applying for function submit(bytes32 _name, bytes32[] _descriptionHashes, bytes32[] _oracleTypes, uint256 _applicationFeeInGalt) external payable;

     // This function will be executed in case of approval function _execute(bytes32 _id) internal;